matoanbach/RHCSA/Sample Exams/largeone.md

 33. On rhcsa1, create directory /var/dir1 with full permissions for everyone.
 Disallow non-owners to remove files.
 Test by creating file /var/dir1/stkfile1 as user60 and removing it as user80.

 34. On rhcsa1 create a swap partition of size 200MB on the secondary disk.
 Use its UUID and ensure it is activated after every system reboot.

+35. On rhcsa1 create a disk partition of size 1GiB on the secondary disk and format it with Ext4 file system structures.
+Assign label stdlabel to the file system.
+Mount the file system on /mnt/stdfs1 persistently using the label.
+Create file stdfile1 in the mount point.